-It’s no coincidence that drag culture as we know it began in Harlem, a New York neighborhood home to a large African American population.
-Speaking to Wired, linguistics professor Rusty Barrett pinpointed the connection between drag and New York’s black community: “African American women in particular were symbolic of a strong femininity, and became a way for gay men to claim femininity in a stance against straight ideas of masculinity.”
+It’s no coincidence that drag culture as we know it began in Harlem, a New York neighborhood home to a large Black population.
+Speaking to Wired, linguistics professor Rusty Barrett pinpointed the connection between drag and New York’s Black community: “African-American women in particular were symbolic of a strong femininity, and became a way for gay men to claim femininity in a stance against straight ideas of masculinity.”
 Barrett explains that many forms of drag originated with drag queens of color — so it’s no surprise that this is the origin for much of the slang, too.

 Pop Culture Machine

-AAVE, or African American Vernacular English, is the origin point of too many slang terms to name.
-Salty, lit, turnt, bae, woke … all these and many more phrases can be traced back to AAVE.
+AAVE, or African-American Vernacular English, is the origin point of too many slang terms to name.
+Salty, lit, turnt, bae, woke … all these and many more phrases can be traced back to AAVE words.
 Suffice it to say, AAVE’s slang game is strong.
 As soon as a word or phrase gets popular, it will be absorbed by other communities, who strip the terms of context and nuance.
 New slang is then created, only to be appropriated and replaced — and so on.
-So how OK is it for non-black people to use these terms?
+So how okay is it for non-Black people to use these terms?

 Dialect Fusion Is A Natural Process

-Yet, language always reflects the mingling of social groups, and this is not the first time that a marginalized community has seen their dialect merge with the mainstream.
-Yiddish is a perfect example of this, with terms like “schmooze,” “chutzpah” and “keeping schtum” passing into common usage.
+Language always reflects the mingling of social groups, and this is not the first time that a marginalized community has seen their dialect merge with the mainstream.
+Yiddish is a perfect example of this, with terms like schmooze, chutzpah and keeping schtum passing into common usage.
 This has even happened to another gay language in the past: Because it was featured on the radio show Round The Horne, many Polari phrases like “naff” were absorbed into modern British slang, their origin as queer secret code forgotten.
 (Naff, now meaning “tacky,” was originally an acronym for “not available for fucking.”)

 Yet slang is just the starting point.
 Cultural appropriation happens because those in power want to commodify the groups they’ve cast out.
 By othering people, the dominant group also makes the marginalized seem different, and therefore desirable.
 So they want to become like them, using their slang to seem cool and invading their spaces — yet the institutionalized racism and homophobia remain.